 - Hide surface imperfections because they reflect very little light

-- Paint is more porous and so is more difficult to clean
+- Paint is more porous and so can be more difficult to clean

 Egg-Shell, Satin, Semi-Gloss, Gloss, High Gloss

 - Somewhat easier to clean because the surface is less porous

 You can see that it's not just a choice of Flat or Gloss.
 Each manufacturer has a range of sheens and that range often varies between product lines.
 Examples in Sherwin Williams' line: